 - Nominee Details (Name, Position, Organization, Address, Phone Number, Email Address)

-- I have notified this person that I am nominating them Yes / No NOTE: Nominees may be contacted to answer additional questions following your nomination.
+- I have notified this person that I am nominating them Yes / No

 - Is the nominee a Nova Scotian researcher in: Academia, Public Research Institution, Government, Private Sector

-- Additional Information.
-Supporting attachments are welcome (i.e. links, media, past awards, feature stories, testimonials, etc.)
+Additional Information: Supporting attachments are welcome (i.e. links, media, past awards, feature stories, testimonials, etc.)

 About the Discovery Awards